PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Method

-Our multi-view generative backbone, $\mathcal{G_{\rm MV}}$, is constructed upon Infinity \cite{Infinity25}, a recent T2I generative model based on visual autoregressive (VAR) models \cite{VAR24}.
-To be self-contained, we provide a compact summary of VAR \cite{VAR24} and Infinity \cite{Infinity25} below with our reformulations.
+We construct our multi-view generative backbone $\mathcal{G_{\rm MV}}$ upon Infinity, a recent T2I generative model based on the VAR model; we introduce structural adaptations to enable fine-grained control and multi-domain output.
+The backbone generates the multi-view albedo $A_{\rm MV}$ and RM map $R_{\rm MV}$ that follow the text prompt $c_t$.
+They are pixel-aligned with the condition maps $P_{\rm MV}, N_{\rm MV}, I_{\rm MV}$: